 About Us

 Greenwood Consultancy was established in October 2009 by Kate Greenwood.
 Kate is a Principal Archaeologist and Principal Cultural Heritage Consultant who has been working in the Cultural Heritage Industry with Indigenous people for over twenty years.
 She is passionate, articulate and prides herself on being a person who listens to the needs of the community.
 Kate is professional, approachable, flexible, enthusiastic and a hard worker and has a background in cultural heritage and natural resource management, teaching and training (at Universities, Vocational Education and Training, for Aboriginal Parties and Communities and Queensland TAFE), strategic planning, development assessment, arts and research.
-She has previously worked as the Regional Cultural Heritage Coordinator (Southern Region) at the Cultural Heritage Unit in the Queensland Government Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts, so holds advanced knowledge of Cultural Heritage legislation and policy.
-Kate has built on a foundation of skills developed in the field with Traditional Custodians and has backed up her lived experience and knowledge through attending University and attaining a Bachelor of Arts (major in environment and planning) and Post-Graduate Degrees in Archaeology and Heritage Management.
-Kate is currently undertaking her Doctor of Philosophy at Flinders University.
-In March 2020 she was awarded the title of Adjunct Research Fellow with the School of Social Science at The University of Queensland.
+Recently Kate worked as the Regional Cultural Heritage Coordinator (Southern Region) at the Cultural Heritage Unit in the Queensland Government Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts, administering the Aboriginal Cultural Heritage Act (QLD) 2003 and working with 52 Aboriginal Parties, 11 Cultural Heritage Bodies across one-third of the State of Queensland.

 Kate's academic qualifications are: